Leveraging Image Matching Toward End-to-End Relative Camera Pose Regression: Introduction

 \section{Introduction}

 Computing the relative pose (position and orientation) between two cameras given an image pair is a fundamental computer vision task and an essential step in multiview structure from motion (SfM) pipelines \cite{ozyecsil2017survey, snavely2006photo,schoenberger2016sfm, wu2011visualsfm, wu2013towards}, with applications to autonomous robot navigation and to virtual and augmented reality.
 Classical techniques rely on keypoint extraction and matching using descriptors such as SIFT \cite{lowe2004distinctive,bay2006surf,rublee2011orb,calonder2010brief,rosten2006machine}, followed by robust estimation of the essential matrix using, e.g., RANSAC \cite{fischler1981random}.
 These methods can recover the relative pose very accurately.
-However, (1) they only recover five out of the six degrees of freedom of the relative pose; the distance between the two camera positions cannot be recovered from point correspondences; (2) they can be slow due to an exhaustive search of most consistent relative pose model by RANSAC, and (3) they may fail when the scene includes repetitive structures or when there are lighting differences.
+However, (1) they only recover five of the six degrees of freedom of the relative pose; the distance between the two camera positions cannot be recovered from point correspondences; (2) RANSAC generally requires many iterations (faster versions were recently proposed, e.g., MAGSAC++ \cite{barath2020magsac++}), and (3) classical methods are sensitive to matching errors due to the presence of repetitive structures or lighting differences.

-To overcome these drawbacks, a number of recent papers have explored the use of deep neural networks for relative pose regression (RPR), see discussion in Section~\ref{sec:related work}.
-These new methods use appearance and pose priors to guide the matching of point features and to select the likely relative pose given an input image pair.
-For instance, deep methods are capable of recovering the distance between two cameras by exploiting priors on the size of the observed objects.
-Nevertheless, current deep methods are not as accurate as the classical approach in many settings, and moreover, they mostly generalize to new image pairs only within the same scenes used for training.
+To overcome these drawbacks, a number of recent papers have explored the use of deep neural networks for relative pose regression (RPR).
+While some methods replaced only parts of the pipeline (e.g., the keypoint extraction and matching, see Section~\ref{sec:related work} for discussion), our focus is on end-to-end RPR network solutions.
+These new RPR methods use appearance and pose priors to guide the matching of point features and to select the likely relative pose given an input image pair.
+In particular, deep methods can recover the distance between two cameras by exploiting priors on the size of the observed objects.
+Nevertheless, current deep methods are not yet as accurate as the classical approach in many settings \cite{barroso2023fsnet,kendall2015posenet,kendall2017geometric}.
+Moreover, existing methods still struggle with cross-scene/dataset generalization.